openjfx/javafx-gradle-plugin/README.md

 ## Migrating from 0.0.14 to 0.1.0

-The previous version rewrote the whole classpath/module path and removed the "wrong" transitive Jars.
-This is no longer the case.
-As a result, there's a couple possible situations that may occur that are described below.
+Version `0.1.0` had a couple number of changes and improvements such as lazy dependency declaration, variant-aware dependency management, and support for Gradle's built-in JPMS functionality.
+In addition, the previous version used to rewrite the classpath/module path.
+This is no longer the case to minimize making changes to your build and as a result your past builds may be potentially affected when you upgrade the plugin.
+On the next section there's a couple of troubleshooting steps that may help with the transition if you encounter issues when upgrading.
+These examples are provided in a best-effort basis, but feel free to open an issue if you think there's a migration scenario that's not captured here that should be included.

+### Troubleshooting

+#### Mixed JavaFX jars

-If you have problems with mixed JavaFX jars (e.g. `javafx-base-linux`, `java-base-mac`) during `assemble` task or see errors like `Error initializing QuantumRenderer: no suitable pipeline found` it is likely one or more of your dependencies may have published metadata that includes JavaFX dependencies with classifiers.
+If you see mixed JavaFX jars (e.g. `javafx-base-x.y.z-linux.jar`, `java-base-x.y.z-mac.jar`) during `assemble` task or see errors like `Error initializing QuantumRenderer: no suitable pipeline found` it is likely one or more of your dependencies may have published metadata that includes JavaFX dependencies with classifiers.
 The ideal solution is to reach out to library authors to update their JavaFX plugin and publish a patch with fixed metadata.
 A fallback solution to this is to `exclude group: 'org.openjfx'` on the dependencies causing the issue.

+#### Variants

 If you see errors such as `Cannot choose between the following variants of org.openjfx...` it is possible that your build or another plugin is interacting with the classpath/module path in a way that "breaks" functionality